 Professional singing lessons in St Helens

 One of the UK's most respected and sought-after vocal coaches, Andy Follin is located in St Helens.
-As one of only two Estill Master Trainers (EMT) licensed to teach Estill Voice Training™ in the North West of England, Andy is bringing this revolutionary singing technique to singers in St Helens for the first time.
+As the only Estill Master Trainer (EMT) licensed to teach Estill Voice Training™ in the North West of England, Andy is bringing this revolutionary singing technique to singers in St Helens for the first time.
 Before now, students had to travel to London or Glasgow to receive such high-class vocal coaching.

 Singing lessons with Andy will give you complete control over your voice, allowing you to sing in any style, in any repertoire, all with complete skill, understanding and control.

 If you've ever wondered why your voice always seems to do the wrong thing, or if you don't know what's going to happen from one gig to the next, singing lessons with Andy Follin could be just what you need.

 Unlike 'traditional' singing lessons, which focus on one musical style or genre, Estill Voice Training™ can explain the requirements of any type of singing - and show you how to achieve it, quickly and simply.

 Become the singer you've always wanted to be